concord-consortium/document-store/API.md

 - GET /v2/documents/:id - returns the contents of a document specified by id.
 If the document is not shared this requires either the document's read-only or read-write access keys.

-- PUT /v2/documents/:id - updates the contents of a document specified by id.
+- PUT /v2/documents/:id?[reset=true]&[source=<id>] - updates the contents of a document specified by id.
 This requires the document's read-write access keys.
+If the reset parameter is present then the document content is reset to the original content.
+If the source parameter is present and the source is a shared document then the document content is set to the source document content.

 - PATCH /v2/documents/:id - updates the contents of a document specified by id using the JSON Patch specification.
 This requires the document's read-write access keys.